Ultimate Guide to Browser Use Cloud: AI-Powered Browser Automation for Developers

 button

-What is Browser Use Cloud?
+What Is Browser Use Cloud?

-Getting Your API Key
+Getting Started: Obtaining Your API Key

 export BROWSER_USE_API_KEY="your_api_key_here"

-LLM Step Pricing
+LLM Pricing Table

 Model Cost per Step